We’re striving to convert to a less-toxic nonfluorinated DWR finish as soon as possible.

 We are converting noncritical products with a DWR finish (around 90% of our weather/waterproof garments) to become PFC-free by Fall 2022, including items like insulation pieces, midlayers and some outerwear.
 For critical DWR applications, like a rain jacket you’d wear for 24 hours, we do not yet have a DWR solution that meets the functional needs of these garments.
 The brightest chemists are helping us to find a solution for this remaining 10% of our products.

 The industry is striving to convert from these toxic fluorinated chemistries, but every brand is at different stages of conversion.
-There is no industry-wide goal set for the elimination of PFCs, and unfortunately no rush into solutions on a mass scale.
+There is no industry-wide goal set for the elimination of PFCs, and unfortunately no rush to solutions on a mass scale.
 But we work within a shared supply chain and allow other garment makers to utilize our solutions to enable large-scale success.

 Plenty of brands are rushing to claim 100% PFC-free products but are facing performance and longevity issues.
 So, there’s a problem with using early solutions, which will require the production (and purchasing) of more goods in the long-term.